Ayurveda Detox Tea

 This cozy tea calms Vata’s airy, scattered energy, easing bloating and nerves.

-Benefits: Soothes anxiety, warms you up, keeps digestion flowing smoothly.
+Benefits: May ease nervous energy, warms you up, and keeps digestion flowing comfortably.

 Ingredients: